Christmas Letter 2024

 Mommy’s Gift

-In a few days I have the privilege to hear the wrapping paper tear and watch my little boys eager hands rip into their Christmas gifts.
+In a few days I have the privilege to hear the wrapping paper tear and watch my little boys eager hands rip open their Christmas gifts.
 What a joy and blessing it is to be able to be a mother and have these memories stored in my heart.
 These memories are my gifts.
 Time ticks too fast when I look back each year.
 So I exhale as I wrap and say a prayer thanking God for this moment.

 Chasing A Seven Year Dream